Is your website feeling stale? It might be time for a redesign. Changing the feel and the user experience on your website can have huge benefits.

 You can also use heat-mapping tools to see where your audience is clicking on your site.
 Tools such as CrazyEgg and MockingFish monitor and analyze your site visitors’ clicking and scrolling habits.
 To know your customers is to serve them better, and they will appreciate you taking the time to get to know their goals and preferences.

 6. User Interface

 Customers like to be in control of their own experience.
+This is where premium website redesign services come into the picture.
 Reducing user error and providing clear meaning to tools helps viewers to feel confident in their experience.
 There is a reason why buttons on forms stay translucent until the user completes all the fields.
 If you find that your users are having a tough time with parts of your site, change it up.
 To make things more forgiving, you can add an undo/redo option, or a back button.
 This safety net will help users navigate with ease and improve their confidence when completing call-to-action (CTA) tasks.